 Create a cross-curricular staff working group

-- Subject leaders or heads of department should lead this review and ask the questions and prompts for their subject – they know their curriculum best and will be best placed to make granular changes
+- Subject leaders or heads of department should ask the questions and prompts for their subject – they know their curriculum best and will be best placed to make changes

-- Create a cross-curricular staff working group to share expertise and ideas.
+- Create a cross-curricular staff working group who meet regularly and share expertise and ideas.
 This is especially important for primary schools, where subject leaders aren't necessarily subject specialists.
 This group should include:

 - The subject leader or head of department for each subject